 Sony RX100 V versus Leica Q Typ 116

 The Sony Cyber-shot DSC-RX100 V and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in October 2016 and June 2015.
-Both the RX100 V and the Q Typ 116 are fixed lens compact cameras that are based on an one-inch (RX100 V) and a full frame sensor.
+Both the RX100 V and the Q Typ 116 are fixed lens compact cameras that are based on an one-inch (RX100 V) and a full frame (Q Typ 116) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony RX100 V and the Leica Q Typ 116 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).